maebug/Kolo/cli/README.md

 deno run kolo help
 ```

+### Custom configuration

+You can modify certain certain aspects of the docker configuration, files that are copied, and more by setting up a custom `.env` file.

+Duplicate the `.env.example` file, rename it to `.env`, and modify it to suit your needs.

+The default values used when building Kolo are displayed in the `.env.example` file.

 ### Building Kolo binaries

-The project uses Deno for development and packaging.
 Here's how to build from source:

 #### Building for all platforms